rhysbartholomaeus/RandomUsefulThings/terminal_settings/README.md

 ### Custom Oh My Posh Themes.

 I'm using a modified version of the Powerlevel10k_modern theme that comes with oh-my-posh.
 Refer to: [powerlevel10k_modded](./themes/powerlevel10k_modded.omp.json)

+My secondary theme is a modified version of the Amro theme.
+Refer to: [amro_modded](./themes/amro.omp_modded.json).

 Profiles are located (by default) under: `~\AppData\Local\Programs\oh-my-posh\themes\` but they can theoretically be anywhere - just update the PowerShell `$PROFILE` to point to the correct location.